This post may contain affiliate links. Please read my disclosure for more info.

 The iPhone 7 is Apple’s first water-resistant iPhone.
-But just how water-resistant is the iPhone 7?
-Apple rates the iPhone 7 as IP67, which means it can be submerged under water for 30 minutes at a depth of 1 meter.
+But just how water-proof is the iPhone 7?
+Apple rates the iPhone 7 as IP67, which means it can be submerged underwater for 30 minutes at a depth of 1 meter.
 That does not make the iPhone 7 an underwater camera.
 I took my iPhone 7 Plus under water regardless.

 iPhone 7 water-resistance test

 The amazing progress both Isabella and Lucas have made at SwimKids of Georgia is already subject to various videos, but I couldn’t resist producing another one.
 This time, I wanted to take the iPhone 7 Plus under water, something I used to do only with my GoPro.
 In the video below Isabella shows off her newest swimming skills and at 1 minute and 20 seconds, we take the iPhone fully underwater.

 The iPhone 7 performs incredibly well underwater as far as photo and video quality are concerned.
 But you should be aware of some gotchas.

 The capacitative touchscreen of the iPhone becomes almost unusable underwater.

 How to take photos underwater

 To take a picture, activate the timer and set it to 3 or 10 seconds.
 That way, you can press the shutter before submerging the iPhone.

 How to take videos underwater

 It’s easier with videos because you can start recording above water and then only trim the clip afterward.
 But even above water, make sure the recording started before going underwater.
 With my wet fingers, the record button didn’t react a couple of times, and I only noticed after the fact.
 Also be aware that contact with water sometimes actuates the touch screen.
 I have had a video zoom in twice by itself during a recording.